Boats in the bay at Tokyo Disney Sea

 This ride doesn’t have a Twillight zone theme like the ones in Florida and Paris.
 Instead it is a cursed hotel called the Hotel Hightower with a unique story line themed around an adventurer who steals an idol and then disappears.
 The setting and the design of the interior is exceptional — but don’t worry!
 The ride experience is pretty much exactly the same (But the Tokyo version has fewer drops than the Paris one).

-Premier Access?
 Yes!
+You can buy skip the line access to the Tower of Terror ride via the Tokyo Disney app.
 Although we used this and still queued for 20 minutes, so this isn’t one of the faster lines.

 5. Indiana Jones Adventure: Temple of the Crystal Skull